ps-jfrog/curation-waiver-request/README.md

 If you `Approve` the `Waiver Request` for a  Curation Policy with Scope  `Organization-wide` or `Specific remote repositories`, then the Approved label that gets created automatically  has the name in below format:
+`jfrog-waiver-policy-<PolicyID>` .

-`jfrog-waiver-policy-<POlicyID>` .
-For example in above screenshot the label name is `jfrog-waiver-policy-45`.
+For example in above screenshot the label name `jfrog-waiver-policy-45` is created where `45` is the ID of the Curation policy `"curation-blocked-remote"`.